 Fox Meadows Wind

-News Project information Preliminary Schedule Photos Community Benefits Project Consultation Q&A Contact
+News Project information Schedule Photos Community Benefits Project Consultation Q&A In the Community Vendors and Suppliers Contact

 The Fox Meadows Wind Project (Fox Meadows/the Project) is a 165 MW wind project proposed by ABO Wind Canada Ltd. (ABO Wind).